Currently, there are over 1.5 billion websites and that number is constantly growing.

 Crawling bots are attracted to websites with a clear structure, as it’s easier to crawl and index your content for search engines.

-Keep your page structure tidy and ensure that each page has a true purpose on your website.
+Keep your site structure tidy and ensure that each page has a true purpose on your site.

 11. Reputable web hosting